-The Plan's mutual fund, money market, and variable annuity investments are valued at fair value as determined by the Custodian using quoted market prices.
-The Plan's fixed annuity contract investment is valued at contract value, which approximates fair value.
-Refer to Note 4 for details on inputs, valuation techniques and fair value measurement level within the fair value hierarchy.
+The Plan's mutual fund, money market, and variable annuity investments are valued at fair value as determined by the Trustee using quoted market prices.
+The Plan's fixed annuity contract investments are valued at contract value, which approximates fair value.
+Refer to Note 4, Fair Value Measurements, for details on inputs, valuation techniques and fair value measurement level within the fair value hierarchy.

 The Plan invests in mutual funds and variable annuity accounts that determine their fair value using the net asset value (NAV) of the funds.
-The NAV is determined by each fund's custodian using the fair value of the underlying securities within the fund at year end.
+The NAV is determined by each fund's trustee using the fair value of the underlying securities within the fund at year end.

-Net appreciation in fair value of investments included in the accompanying statement of changes in net assets available for benefits includes realized gains or losses and unrealized appreciation or depreciation.
+Net appreciation or depreciation in fair value investments included in the accompanying statement of changes in net assets available for benefits includes realized gains or losses from the sale of investments and unrealized appreciation or depreciation in the fair value of investments.
 Net unrealized appreciation or depreciation in the fair value of investments represents the net change in the fair value of the investments held during the period.
 The net realized gains or losses on the sale of investments represent the difference between the sale proceeds and the fair value of the investment as of the beginning of the period or the cost of the investment if purchased during the year.